Google for Startups Campus is located in the heart of Madrid, Moreno Nieto, 2, 2805, Madrid. Check it out on this Map.

 Anyone who's registered online with Campus is free to use the Cafe.

 A Campus Cafe: Entrepreneurs can work (for free) at the Campus Cafe.
 Fast wi-fi, a bustling energy, and lots of like-minded founders make the Campus Cafe a great place to have a meeting, work for the day, or meet people from the tech community.
 Local coffee experts run each Campus Cafe, selling fresh coffee and healthy food options to fuel great work.

 Coworking Space: Each Campus has a beautiful workspace with desks, private offices, and conference rooms for individual entrepreneurs and to growing startups.
-We partner with existing coworking organizations which manage the coworking space and rent space on a short-term or long-term basis.
+We have our own Residency program and we also partner with existing coworking organizations which manage the coworking space and rent space on a short-term or long-term basis.

 Community Event Space: Each Campus features a large event space, which is in nearly constant use.
 This event space is a community asset: anyone can apply to host their startup event there at no cost.
 We also host our own programs (like technical speakers and our Campus for Moms program) in the main event spaces.